robinhuy/fake-api-nodejs/README.md

 ## Modify your data

-All the data was placed in `database.json`.
-Edit it to suit your purpose but keep object `users` to use authentication feature.
+All the data is stored in database.json.
+Edit it to suit your needs but keep the users object to utilize the authentication feature.

-You can use [https://mockaroo.com/](https://mockaroo.com/) to mock data, and publish your code to [https://heroku.com/](https://heroku.com/) or similar hosting to get a Public API.
+You can use [https://mockaroo.com/](https://mockaroo.com/) to generate mock data and then deploy your code to [https://heroku.com/](https://heroku.com/) or a similar hosting service to create a public API."

 **Note**:

-- To protect resources, decleare resources and protected methods in `database.json`:
+- To protect resources, declare the resources and protected methods in `database.json`:

   ```json
   "protectedResources": {